turkerakpinar/turkerakpinar/README.md

 * 🤝  I'm open to collaborating on game development , game design, game publishing...

  -------------------------------------------
-Graduted from Computer Engineering Student at METU
+Graduted from Computer Engineering at METU

 ### Socials